Monday, 28 March 2016

 Simpson had created the Theatre in the basement of his Assembly Rooms to exploit the opportunity created by the demolition of Bath's first theatre built in 1705 by George Trim, after whom Trim Street is named, which stood at the corner of what is now Parsonage Lane.
 This was demolished in 1738 to make way for the Mineral Water Hospital.

-In 1747 John Hippisley a successful actor on the London stage but born in Somerset suggested that Bath players and playgoers need and deserved better facilities than were provided by Simpson and his rivals in Kingsmead Street.
+In 1747, John Hippisley, a successful actor on the London stage but born in Somerset, suggested that Bath players and playgoers needed and deserved better facilities than those provided by Simpson and his rivals in Kingsmead Street.

-Hippisley's sudden death created a crisis which was only overcome by the intervention of John Palmer, who a wealthy brewer and chandler he was father to the John Palmer who would become famous for his invention of the Mail Coach system.
+Hippisley's sudden death created a crisis that was overcome only by the intervention of John Palmer, a wealthy brewer and chandler.
+He was the father of John Palmer, who became famous for his invention of the Mail Coach system.

 The new theatre opened on 27th October 1750.